-Extreme weather events are increasingly common in many parts of the world.
+Extreme weather events have become more common in many parts of the world.
 The evidence for this increasing climate chaos is strong, as is the evidence that carbon emissions - resulting from human activity - are the main cause (IPCC 2014).
 Reducing these emissions is one of the defining challenges of our time.
 It requires structural changes that help the global economy operate within environmental boundaries (Rockström et al. 2009; Steffen et al. 2015).
 While controversies remain over how quickly the emissions have to be reduced (Tol 2015), it is increasingly accepted that delays are likely to increase the costs of dealing with the climate chaos.
 The low-carbon transformation is urgent in a way that previous transformations were not.

-This recognition of urgent action led to great efforts to find global solutions.
-Little progress was made in international negotiations, however, until the breakthrough in Paris where a global agreement was reached on 12 December 2015.
+This recognition of urgent action led to enormous efforts to find global solutions.
+Little progress was made in international negotiations, however, until the breakthrough in Paris where a global agreement was reached in December 2015.
 The main question now is how credible these commitments are.
 Will they be acted on?
-This question is relevant for all countries, but most attention will be paid to those countries responsible for the stock of carbon emissions, and those responsible for increases in carbon emissions - notably the rising powers that are the focus of this report.1
+This question is relevant for all countries, but most attention will be paid to those countries responsible for the stock of carbon emissions, and those responsible for increases in carbon emissions - notably the rising powers that are the focus of this paper.

-This report provides a look behind the scenes.
-It asks who drives the climate-relevant policies in the rising powers and who holds them back.
+The paper looks behind the scenes asking who drives the climate-relevant policies in the rising powers and who holds them back.
 We have investigated these questions in four countries: India, China, Brazil and South Africa.
 Researchers from these countries have - in separate reports - sought answers by screening the available literature and then conducting interviews with key stakeholders.
-This report pulls together their main findings.
+This paper pulls together the main findings.
 The main conclusion is that the key actors behind climate-relevant policies are not primarily concerned with environmental or climate issues.
-Their prime concerns are securing energy for the nation or particular regions, fostering new green industries and making them competitive, creating jobs and incomes in these industries, or laying the foundation for increasing public revenue.
-Mitigating climate change is not irrelevant, but it tends to be a cobenefit rather than driver.
+Their prime concerns are securing energy for the country, fostering new green industries and making them competitive, creating jobs and incomes in these industries, or laying the foundation for increasing public revenue.
+Mitigating climate change is not irrelevant, but it tends to be a co-benefit rather than driver.

-Although this is the overall picture, differences also exist between these countries because problem constellations and actor constellations are different.
-This report therefore looks into each of the four countries and sets the findings in context.
+Although this is the overall picture, there are substantial differences between these countries because problem constellations and actor constellations are different.
+This paper therefore looks into each of the four countries and sets the findings in context.
 While necessarily brief it shows who the key actors are, what their priorities are, which arena they operate in, and how opportunity and crisis influence policy.
-The report thus contributes to understanding the domestic politics of global policymaking.
+The paper thus contributes to understanding the domestic politics of global policymaking.
 The prime concern, however, is not to trace the global-national policy connections in each moment; it is to get an analytical grip on the forces that drive climate-relevant policies.